 Young children notice differences—it's just what they do.
 They're little scientists, exploring and learning about the world around them and how they fit into it.
-What do you do if, at some point, your child asks you: "Why does that person have brown skin?"
+What do you do if, at some point, your child asks you: "Why does that person have a different color skin?"
 Should you ignore the question or address it in some way?

 Here are some expert resources to guide you through this important conversation:

-- Embrace Race: Raising a generation of children who are thoughtful, informed and brave about race.
+- Embrace Race, opens a new window: Raising a generation of children who are thoughtful, informed and brave about race.

-- We Need Diverse Books: Imagine a world in which all children can see themselves in the pages of a book.
+- We Need Diverse Books, opens a new window: Imagine a world in which all children can see themselves in the pages of a book.